10 Composition Techniques in Photography to Improve Your Skills

 10. Balance Element

-To create a visually appealing photograph, you need to understand several photography composition rules, one of which is rule of thirds.
-While rule of thirds serves as a good start to train your photographer’s eye, the application of rule of thirds sometimes leaves lots of negative space in the photograph, especially if you put the subject in the middle.
+To create a visually appealing photograph, you need to understand several photography composition rules, one of which is the rule of thirds.
+While the rule of thirds serves as a good start to train your photographer’s eye, the application of the rule of thirds sometimes leaves lots of negative space in the photograph, especially if you put the subject in the middle.